 In addition to a fixed salary, Executive Management also has a variable salary component.
 The variable component is structured as a portion of the total cash remuneration package and is primarily related to the achievement of common Group financial performance goals.
 The Key Performance Indicators (KPIs) for variable salary components shall primarily be related to the outcome of specific financial and functional objectives within the Group compensation and benefit system.

-The size of the variable salary component depends on the position held and may amount to between 30 percent and 60 percent of the fixed salary for on-target performance.
+The size of the variable salary component depends on the position held and may amount to between 30 percent and 70 percent of the fixed salary for on-target performance.
 Performance against fixed targets and payment for results achieved are measured quarterly.
-Quarterly payments against variable salary components are capped at 100 percent.
+Quarterly payments, if these exist, against variable salary components are capped at 100 percent.

 The goals for the variable salary component are established annually by the Board so as to sustain the business strategy and objectives.
 Other KPIs may be used to drive focus on non-financial objectives of particular interest.

-For performance related to financial goals within the variable salary plan exceeding 100 percent of the target, there is the opportunity for additional compensation called annual incentive.
-The annual incentive entails a potential to earn a maximum of 60 percent of the target variable salary component.
-Accordingly, the maximum payout level for the sum of the variable salary component and the annual incentive is capped at a 160 percent of the original target for variable compensation.
+For performance related to financial goals within the variable salary plan exceeding 100 percent of the target, there is the opportunity for additional compensation called an annual incentive.
+The annual incentive entails a potential to earn a maximum of 100 percent of the target variable salary component.
+Accordingly, the maximum payout level for the sum of the variable salary component and the annual incentive is capped at 200 percent of the original target for variable compensation.
 The plan also contains a minimum performance level or threshold under which no variable salary or annual incentive will be paid out at all.